THC-QA/sfia_project_2/README.md

 ---
 # Character Archetype Generation Microservices

 Written in reference to QAC - Practical Project Specification (DevOps).
 This project is for the purpose of fulfilling the specification definition for the project assignment due Week 8 of the DevOps February 17 2020 intake cohort.
-The official working title of the project is SFIA Project 2 (independent), often reformatted to sfia_project_2 for tagging usage.
+The official working title of the project is SFIA Project 2 (independent), often reformatted to sfia_project_2 for tagging purposes.

+_**To view the presentation for this project, click [here](https://docs.google.com/presentation/d/1eOZEzyWAD4w56Sqnk30eD1VMjaFbDDVO2QvdWVoPMng/edit?usp=sharing).**_

 #### License